 Why does my cat scratch the wall?

 Why does my cat scratch the wall?
-5 tips to stop scratching
+A vet shares five reasons for this behavior and how to stop it.

 Why cats scratch walls and corners